DCC-EX Simple Throttle

 I opted for a 1.3” OLED for ease of readability, as it’s still small enough to fit in the palm of my hand when assembled with the rest of the hardware.

-I have designed and 3D printed a case to suit the specific components I used as well (I have yet to upload STL to Thingiverse).
+I have designed and 3D printed a case to suit the specific components which is available on Thingiverse.

 Component connections